fekri600/aws-oidc-least-privilege-automation/README.md

 Instead, this solution leverages **AWS CloudTrail** and **AWS IAM Access Analyzer** to automatically generate IAM policies tailored to the **exact AWS actions and resources** used by your GitHub Actions workflows.

+### The Manual Least-Privilege Headache

+The traditional method of achieving least-privilege permissions is a **significant operational burden** that most teams abandon in favor of overly permissive policies.
+Here's why:

+**The Painful Manual Process:**

+1. Start with a minimal IAM policy (best guess)
+2. Run the CI/CD pipeline
+3. Pipeline fails with `AccessDenied` error
+4. Check runtime logs to identify the **single missing action**
+5. Manually update the IAM policy with that one action
+6. Re-run the entire pipeline
+7. **Repeat steps 3-6 for every missing permission**

+This tedious, iterative cycle scales **directly with the number of resources and required actions** in your infrastructure.
+For a typical deployment with 20-30 resources across multiple AWS services, this can mean:

+- **10-20+ pipeline runs** to identify all required permissions
+- **Hours of manual debugging** and policy editing
+- **Frustration and wasted developer time**
+- **High probability of giving up** and using `Resource: "*"` instead

+### This Project Eliminates That Pain

+Instead of the manual iteration nightmare, this tool:

+- Captures **all required actions in a single run** (deploy + destroy)
+- Automatically generates the **complete least-privilege policy**
+- Eliminates the trial-and-error debugging cycle
+- Reduces policy creation from **hours to minutes**

+**Result**: You get strict least-privilege security **without the operational headache**.

 ### Target Audience

 - **DevOps Engineers** managing CI/CD pipelines
 - **Cloud Architects** designing secure AWS infrastructures
 - **Security Engineers** enforcing least-privilege access
 - **Developers** deploying infrastructure via GitHub Actions
 ---

 ## The Problem